Alan, Haute-Garonne: History

 An earlier text dates the establishment of Alan, Haute-Garonne and its name back to the fifth century AD during the reign of Constantius III and his campaigns against the Visigoths in northern Hispania.
-In Year 414 AD, the forces of Visigothic King Athaulf along with their Alan allies were marching into southern Gaul in search of a place to settle, having gained control of Narbonne, Toulouse and Bordeaux before facing a stalemate at Bazas.
-At that point, Count Paulinus of Pella, who happened to a friend of the Alan leader, and who was inside the besieged town with his family, managed to persuade the Alan chiefs to break off from Visigoths and help successfully break the siege of Bazas, and in exchange Paulinus promised the Alans land on which to settle.
+In 414 AD, the forces of Visigothic King Athaulf along with their Alan allies marched into southern Gaul in search of a place to settle.
+They gained control of Narbonne, Toulouse and Bordeaux before facing a stalemate at Bazas.
+At that point, Count Paulinus of Pella, who happened to a friend of the Alan leader, and who was inside the besieged town with his family, managed to persuade the Alan chiefs to change their allegiance from the Visigoths and help successfully break the siege of Bazas.
+In exchange Paulinus promised the Alans land on which to settle.
 The Goths, deprived of their Alan allies broke off the siege and through constant pressure by forces of Constantius, fled from southern Gaul, crossing the Pyrenees and entering Hispania in 415 AD.
 Following this victory, emperor Constantius, as part of his plan to confine the Goths in Hispania, fulfilled the agreement between Paulinus and the Alans, arranging for the division of land between Toulouse and the Mediterranean, enabling the Alans to control coastal roads particularly the Via Domitia connecting Gaul with Hispania.
-In this area, Alan millitary settlers or their decendants appear to have given their name to the towns including Alan but also Alénya, Alaigne and Lanet.
+In this area, Alan military settlers or their descendants appear to have given their name to the towns including Alan but also Alénya, Alaigne and Lanet.